anthonymendez/anthonymendez.github.io/_portfolio/FORWARDvsBACKWARDS.md

 img: "assets/img/portfolio/forwardvsbackwards.png"
 date: 2017-06-14
 ---
-This was a quick test to see whether or not a forward or backwards loop is faster in Java.
-Inspired by this article: <a href="https://medium.com/@TravCav/why-reverse-loops-are-faster-a09d65473006">https://medium.com/@TravCav/why-reverse-loops-are-faster-a09d65473006</a>
+This post is a demonstration to see whether a forward or backwards loop in Java, is faster than the other.
+Main inspiration by this article: <a href="https://medium.com/@TravCav/why-reverse-loops-are-faster-a09d65473006">https://medium.com/@TravCav/why-reverse-loops-are-faster-a09d65473006</a>

 ## Disclaimer